On This Day in History: July 24

 - Simeon Saxe-Coburg-Gotha, the last Tsar of Bulgaria when he was a child, is sworn in as Prime Minister of Bulgaria, becoming the first monarch in history to regain political power through democratic election to a different office.

 - The Bandaranaike Airport attack is carried out by 14 Tamil Tiger commandos.
 Eleven civilian and military aircraft are destroyed and 15 are damaged.
 All 14 commandos are shot dead, while seven soldiers from the Sri Lanka Air Force are killed.
 In addition, three civilians and an engineer die.
-This incident slowed down the Sri Lankan economy.
+This incident slowed the Sri Lankan economy.

 - Russell Eugene Weston Jr. bursts into the United States Capitol and opens fire killing two police officers.
 He is later ruled to be incompetent to stand trial.